mreijnde/Frames/README.md

 **_Frame_ aims at being both a matrix and a table**, allowing intuitive operations on and between Frames, while forbidding operations when the Frames are not aligned.
 For example, `frame1+frame2` is possible, and will fail if indices or columns are misaligned.

-There are two types of Frames: DataFrame and TimeFrame, in relation with Matlab's table and timetable.
+There are two types of Frames: `DataFrame` and `TimeFrame`, in relation with Matlab's `table` and `timetable`.
-A DataFrame accepts any kind of index (numeric, string, etc.) while TimeFrame is specifically built to work with a chronological time index (ideal for time series).
+A `DataFrame` accepts any kind of index (numeric, string, etc.) while `TimeFrame` is specifically built to work with a chronological time index (ideal for time series).

 The package is compatible with Matlab R2021a and later versions.
 No other toolbox is required.